Ernyoke/kye/README.md

 - 🔍 Analyzes IAM Role trust policies to identify who can assume your roles
 - 🔍 Checks S3 bucket policies to identify who has access to your data
 - 📊 Uses reference data from [known AWS accounts](https://github.com/fwdcloudsec/known_aws_accounts) to identify vendors
+- 🔒 Supports defining your own trusted AWS accounts to distinguish between internal and external access
+- 🏷️ Automatically detects and displays AWS account aliases for better readability
 - 📝 Generates nice-looking console output with tables
 - 📄 Creates a markdown report you can share with your security team